December 5, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Fuse Panel

 Dave’s Reply:

-Thanks for your electrical question Kevin.
+Thanks for your electrical wiring question Kevin.

 - New dedicated circuits should be installed into the kitchen bathroom and laundry area of the home.

-- Safety devices should also be a high priority
+- Safety devices should also be a high priority.

-- Smoke Detectors
+- Smoke Detectors.

-- GFCI Circuit Protection or Receptacle Outlets
+- GFCI Circuit Protection or Receptacle Outlets.

 Be sure to plan and install these electrical wiring projects by permit and obtain all inspections from your local building department.
+All electrical projects such as this is best installed by a licensed electrical contractor for best results and to ensure efficiency and accuracy.

-Rewiring a Home
+Rewiring Circuits for a Home

-Great ideas for home electrical rewiring that will add value to your home and bring it up to the current safety and energy efficient electrical codes.
+- Great ideas for home electrical rewiring that will add value to your home and bring it up to the current safety and energy efficient electrical codes.

 House Wiring Circuits and Circuit Breakers

-This article looks at common 120 volt and 240 volt house wiring circuits and the circuit breakers that are installed identifying the types and amperage sizes used in most homes.
+- This article looks at common 120 volt and 240 volt house wiring circuits and the circuit breakers that are installed identifying the types and amperage sizes used in most homes.

 Home Electrical Circuit Breakers

-A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
+- A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
 When properly installed, your home electrical wiring is protected by a circuit protection device.

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.